curillaenator/launchtab/README.md

-# LaunchTabs
+# LaunchTabs 1.5

-Start page with bookmarks for web browsers.
+Start page for browsers.

 [watch deployed app in browser](https://launchtab-81b06.web.app)

 ### Test account

-login: test_account@mail.com

-password: testaccount
+Use provided google auth, no data collected, just use app and save your data

 ## Description